 west coast of the Netherlands Early Middle Ages

 The old age of Medemblik is also confirmed by the original patron of the church, namely Saint Martin.
 The Franks, when subduing the Frisians in the first quarter of the eighth century AD, had Saint Martin as their patron saint.
 The church in Medemblik would become the main church in West Frisia and also the church for ecclesiastical justice, a seendkerk in Dutch language.
-Today it is the Boniface Church.
+Today it is the Saint Boniface Church.

 Besides that the population of the Frisia terp-region along the Wadden Sea had increased strongly, the (new) Frisians extended their influence during the sixth and seventh century AD south of the River Rhine along the west coast all the way to Sincfal (current ‘t Zwin) in Belgium.
 The second half of the seventh century AD also was, as said, the period trade emporia emerged along the important trading routes.
 These were Quentovic (near Pas-de-Calais, France), Hamwic/Hamwih (Southampton) and Sliaswic (later Haithabu and Hedeby, near Schleswig in northern Germany) and the biggest of all Dorestat (present-day Wijk bij Duurstede).
-Dorestat stretched a staggering thousand meters along the banks of the River Old-Rhine.
+Dorestat stretched a staggering three thousand meters along the banks of the River Old-Rhine.

 Frisian trade network Early Middle Ages